Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 First, we look at the custody fees of these brokers.

 A custody fee is something you pay just to keep your account open.
-Often, the custody fee is expressed as a percentage of the value of your portfolio.
+The custody fee is often expressed as a percentage of the value of your portfolio.
 Also, these fees often have a minimum and sometimes a maximum.

 The custody fee is significant because you will pay it if you have an account.
 If you plan to retire on your portfolio, a large custody fee will make it more difficult during the accumulation and withdrawal phases.